False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Implications for Nursing Education

-Implications for nursing education include preparing nurses to recognize and respond to false, deceptive, and misleading claims in industry-prepared patient education and informed consent materials.
-Educators could include content about media and marketing when discussing the social determinants of health, including the safe use of social media, and the importance of qualified healthcare professional presence in this informational space.
+Implications for nursing education include preparing nurses with skills in recognizing and responding to false, deceptive, and misleading claims if and where present in industry-prepared patient education and consent materials.
+Educators in the health professions ought to ensure educational content covering the media and information environment is included when discussing the social determinants of health.
+Further prudent to cover is the safe use of social media and the importance of qualified healthcare professional presence in this informational space.

 Medical Device Regulation

-Content on medical devices in core nursing curricula is limited and variable across programs.
-Instead, learning about medical devices is variably placed in professional development courses such as quality and safety, informatics, and, perhaps, policy and professional leadership.
-The point is not to argue that a device-specific course is necessary, but rather to call attention to an essential gap in learning that may be present.
+Content on medical devices in core nursing curricula is limited and variable.
+While pharmacology is a core nursing course that students place a high degree of importance with respect to studying and engagement, there is no core medical device equivalent course that focuses only on medical devices.
+Rather, learning about medical devices is variably placed in professional development courses such as quality and safety, informatics, and, perhaps, policy and professional leadership.
+The point here is not necessarily to argue that a device-specific course is necessary, but rather to call attention to an important gap in learning that may be present.
 Medical devices range from everyday exam gloves and other personal protective equipment to implanted devices such as artificial hips, breast implants, mechanical heart valves—and everything in between.
-Without education on how medical devices are regulated, nurses may likely make false assumptions or be otherwise misled about medical device safety, effectiveness, and appropriate use (including scope of practice considerations and professional liability coverage around off-label use of devices).
-As such, medical device regulation education should include an overview of device classification, the most common premarket regulatory pathways for legally marketing a device in the U.S., and how to report adverse events involving a medical device (Swayze & Rich, 2011).
+Without foundational education on how medical devices are regulated, nurses may likely make false assumptions or be otherwise misled in matters regarding medical device safety, effectiveness, and appropriate use (including scope of practice considerations and professional liability coverage around off-label use of devices).
+As such, foundational learning about medical device regulation ought to include an overview of device classification, the most common premarket regulatory pathways for legally marketing a device in the U.S., and how to report adverse events involving a medical device (Swayze & Rich, 2011).
+See Table 4 for select resources and readings on medical devices, medical marketing, and reporting adverse events and Supplement 2 for an overview of how the FDA classifies medical devices and the common premarket regulatory pathways

 Information and Media Literacy

-Information literacy is threaded throughout nursing education and heavily concentrated in research and evidence-based practice courses.
-A key consideration is to include all types of media used and encountered during everyday nursing practice.
-Media literacy should be focused on recognizing common regulatory concerns with promotional and other healthcare consumer and healthcare professional-directed media and practices.
-For example, evaluation of industry-prepared materials (e.g., brochures) used to support patient education, and appraising research articles on the topic to inform decision making.
-Healthcare professionals must evaluate effectiveness studies to readily identify false and misleading claims, such as overstating effectiveness.
-Curricular content preparing nurses to perform patient education should include assessing for information challenges (e.g., uninformed, mis- or disinformed, information overload) and how to appropriately respond (e.g., educational response, fact-fallacy-fact messaging, evidence-based shared decision-making).
+Information literacy is naturally threaded throughout nursing education and most heavily concentrated in research and evidence based practice courses.
+The key consideration here is ensuring content is inclusive of all types of media used and encountered during everyday nursing practice and beyond—such as industry-prepared materials (e.g., brochures) frequently used to support patient education, in addition to traditional learning focused on finding and appraising research articles.
+Attention to media literacy here is needed to educate nurses and other healthcare professionals on how recognize common regulatory concerns with promotional and other healthcare consumer and healthcare professional-directed media and practices.
+To readily identify false and misleading claims, such as overstating effectiveness, healthcare professionals need knowledge and skills to read and critically appraise effectiveness studies.
+Curricular content preparing nurses to perform patient education should include assessing for common information behavior challenges (e.g., uninformed, mis- or disinformed, information overload) and how to appropriately respond (e.g., educational response, fact-fallacy-fact messaging, evidence-based shared decision making).

 Table 4.
 Additional resources to support education and practice